mitric-lab/programming_theochem/src/03-molecular_integrals.md

 # Molecular Integrals

-In quantum chemistry, the very well known Hartree-Fock (HF) method is used to approximate the ground-state electronic structure of a molecule.
+In quantum chemistry, the very well-known Hartree-Fock (HF) method is used to approximate the ground-state electronic structure of a molecule.
 The method involves solving the HF equation, which is given by
 $$